-- 1. Turn off the server.

-- 2. Insert the firmware update diskette into the diskette drive or insert the firmware update CD into the CD drive.

-- 3. Turn on the server.

-Note: If the server does not start from the external USB diskette drive, use the Configuration/Setup Utility program to configure the external USB diskette drive as a startup device.
-(For information about the Configuration/Setup Utility program, see the User's Guide on the IBM @server Documentation CD.)
-Then, start again at step 1 of this procedure.
+- Using Linux or Windows, run the Linux or Windows update package obtained from the web (if available). - · Using a diskette: - 1.
+Turn off the server. - 2.
+Insert the Firmware Update Diskette into an external USB diskette drive that you have attached to the server. - 3.
+Turn on the server.
+If the server does not start from the external USB diskette drive, use the Configuration/Setup Utility program to configure the external USB diskette drive as a startup device.
+(For more information, see the information about Configuration/Setup Utility startup sequences in the User's Guide on the IBM @server Documentation CD).
+Then, start again at step 1 of this procedure. - 4.
+From a command-line prompt, type update.bat and press Enter.

-If there is an error in updating the firmware, try the update again.
+If there is an error in updating the firmware, try installing the firmware again.